particle-iot/docs/src/content/tutorials/diagnostics/device-vitals.md

 # {{title}}

 Device Vitals are indicators that impact the overall health of a device.
-This is useful when troubleshooting connectivity isues for specific devices deployed in the field.
+This is useful when troubleshooting connectivity issues for specific devices deployed in the field.

 <img class="full-width" src="/assets/images/fleet-health/device-vitals-short.png"